willdumm/newick-parser/README.md

 * `iter_nexus_trees`

-All node attributes are added as ete3.TreeNode attributes, with the same attribute name that appears in the newick annotation.
+All node attributes are added as `ete3.TreeNode` attributes, preserved by tree copy, with the same attribute name that appears in the newick annotation.